Beach Head 2000: Reception

+The PC version was nominated for the "Worst Game of the Year" award at GameSpot's Best and Worst of 2000 Awards, which went to Blaze and Blade: Eternal Quest.
+It was also nominated for the "Best Sound in a PC Game" award at The Electric Playground's Blister Awards 2000, which went to Deus Ex.

 Sequels

-Digital Fusion produced several sequels, Beach Head 2002, Beach Head Desert War and Baghdad Central Desert Gunner.
+Digital Fusion produced several sequels, Beach Head 2002, Beach Head Desert War, and Baghdad Central Desert Gunner.
 Global VR would take over the license from Tsunami and produce arcade versions of the first three games in the series.